-In an earlier blog on How to Select a Custom Manufacturing Equipment Supplier, we introduced a humorous flowchart that guides you to an optimal solution for your equipment needs.
-This blog leads you through the first step in this process—how to find an “off-the-shelf solution.”
+In an earlier blog, How to Select a Custom Manufacturing Equipment Supplier, we provided a flowchart you could use to find your way to the right solution for your equipment needs.

-We are regularly approached by people to design custom equipment for them that we know (or strongly suspect) they can just buy.
-In those cases, we’re more than happy to refer them to the appropriate vendor(s).
-But it’s worth some extra time & effort up front to potentially short-circuit that whole process.
+We are regularly asked to design custom equipment that we know (or strongly suspect) can be found off-the-shelf somewhere.
+In such cases, we may be able to help refer you to the appropriate vendor(s).
+But it’s worth the time and effort up front to try to short-circuit that process.

-Search terms are the key of course… and specialized or technical keywords work best.
-At Owens Design we get regular web site hits from customers looking for equipment to handle lyophilized beads because we’ve worked with these unique materials and, frankly, it’s hard to imagine a more specific and specialized search term than “lyophilized bead equipment.”
-If you are looking for this; you’ll find us!
+Search terms are the key of course, and specialized or technical keywords work best.
+At Owens Design, we get regular website hits from people looking for equipment to handle lyophilized beads because we’ve worked with these unique materials and, frankly, it’s hard to imagine a more specific and specialized search term than lyophilized bead handling.
+If you’re looking for this, you’ll find us!

-In the end, maybe there is no existing solution.
-But it’s well worth some up front due diligence, because if there is an OTS solution, it will most likely be the least expensive solution, and the quickest to get.
+In the end, there may be no existing solution.
+But it’s worth the due diligence because, if there is an OTS solution, it will likely be the fastest and least expensive option.

-If OTS is not an available solution, it’s time to figure out how to get the custom machine that fit your needs.
-In the next blog, we will explore a vital first step to this process: determining your purpose for the custom manufacturing equipment.
+If OTS is not a realistic option, it’s time to figure out how to engineer and manufacture the custom machine that fits your needs.
+In our next blog, we will explore a vital first step in this process: determining your purpose for the custom manufacturing equipment.

 Follow us on LinkedIn for our next blog update.
-If you have an immediate need for custom manufacturing equipment, feel free to contact us and one of our team members would be happy to help you through this process.
+If you have an immediate need for custom manufacturing equipment, feel free to contact us.
+One of our team members will be happy to help you through this process.